The radical of functorially finite subcategories: The depth of morphisms and the representation type of functorially finite subcategories

-Now, by using the depth of $\theta_S$ for every simple $\Lambda$-module $S$, we give another criterion for recognizing the finiteness of an $n$-homological pair $(\Lambda,\mcm)$ and find a good nilpotency index of the radical of $\mcm$.
+Now, by using the depth of $\theta_S$ for every simple $\Lambda$-module $S$, we give another criterion for recognizing the finiteness of the representation type of the functorially finite subcategory $\mcc$ of $\modd\Lambda$ and find a good nilpotency index of the radical of $\mcc$.